ScottSucksAtProgramming/EMScribe/docs/usage.md

-# Usage
+# 🚀 Usage Guide

-This guide will show you how to use EMScribe 2.0 for extracting and cleaning EMS transcripts, reviewing extracted information, and generating narratives.
+Welcome to the EMScribe usage guide!
+Here, you'll learn how to use EMScribe to extract and clean EMS transcripts, review extracted information, and generate comprehensive narratives.

-## CLI Usage
+## 📋 CLI Usage

-The `emscribe` command can be used to clean transcripts, extract information, review extracted information, and generate narratives.
+The `emscribe` command-line tool allows you to clean transcripts, extract information, review extracted data, and generate narratives effortlessly.

-### Clean Transcript
+### 🧼 Clean Transcript

 To clean a transcript, use the following command: